Prototype of a mini game and a sensor-based glove to test the interactions and desirability of a glove-shaped game

 We will make our next iteration a slimmer form factor with only necessary sensors at the glove side, while leave all the computing units including the Arduino mainboard in a set-up box.
 By doing this we can dramatically reduce the weight of the glove and improve user experience.

 Our ultimate goal is to make the glove wireless, However, considering current compatibility issues between sensor modules on Arduino, we will stick to a wired design for our next iteration.

-Wei-Hung Hsieh (Left): I worked on sketching/storyboarding/graphic design/3D modeling, and also took care of 10% of the software development including game balance, background objects, and game menu.
+Wei-Hung Hsieh (Left): I worked on UX/electronics assembly/3D modeling/graphic design, and also took care of 10% of the software development including game balance, background objects, and game menu.

 Michael Frampton (Right): My best friend Mike was in charge of most of the software development and game mechanics.
 He's currently an interaction designer and professional Pokémon master based in Utah.
 I miss you!
 Come back to Seattle!